onsigntv/apps/docs/USERCONF.md

  `name`   | Name of the template variable that will be available for you to use inside your template.
 The value of that variable will be given by the end-user.
 On the example above we are using a variable named `text_color` to show an end-user submitted text. **Variable names are restricted to only lowercase letters and underscores, without spaces or dashes**.
  `type`   | Restrict the kind of values the user will be allowed to enter.
 Check the next session for more information about configuration types.
  `label`  | A label that will be shown to the end-user to aid the filling of the form.
+ `optgroup` | The group this configuration will be presented in.
+Groups are listed in the order they first appeared in, after any ungrouped options.
+Groups are collapsed by default.
  `help`   | Text containing further instructions on how to fill this value.
  `value`  | Determines the initial value before the end-user customizes the app.
 Not all `types` of values support this attribute.
  `optional` | By default the end-user is required to fill in every single configuration option, except when the `optional` attribute is present.
 You must always test whether variables that are optional have a value, otherwise configuration of your app will fail.